penpot/penpot-mcp/README.md

 npm install
 ```

-Then build all components and start them:
+Then build all components and start the two servers:
 ```shell
 npm run bootstrap
 ```